foodfight/showz/scripts/episode77-test-kitchen.md

 * Interesting use cases for test-kitchen.
 Leveraging drivers to do development in the cloud when local machine restrictions won't allow for vagrant/vmware.
 * What does the future hold for Test Kitchen?
 * Test Kitchen & Windows Guest?
 Uhmmm is that possible?
+* How do bussers work?
+Are they run from the host machine or on the machine under test?
+* Any recommendations on how to get started writing a busser (for someone new to the project)?

 Picks<a name="picks"></a>
 -----